4 Meanings

 Throw us a bone but save the plate

-On why you waited 'til so late
+On why we waited til so late

-Was there no oil to excavate?
+Was there no oil to excavate

 No riches in trade for the fate